AdminL3/Jugend-Forscht/AWS/README.md

 ---

-## Step 8: Terminate EC2 Instance
+## Step 8: Stop EC2 Instance

-Once you’re done with your EC2 instance, you can terminate it to avoid ongoing charges:
+Once you’re done with your EC2 instance, stop it to avoid payment

 1. Go to **EC2 Dashboard** in AWS.
 2. Select your instance.